AndreBremer/mcp-policy-server/README.md

 Teams document standards in markdown files (coding guidelines, architecture principles, deployment procedures).
 When you want Claude Code subagents to follow these standards, you're stuck with imperfect options:

+- **Put everything in memory like CLAUDE.md**: Signal loss, high token costs due to implicit context that may not be needed for all tasks
 - **Reference entire documents**: Wastes tokens, hits context limits
 - **Maintain each subagent separately**: Unnecessary duplication, hard to keep consistent
-- **Put everything in memory like CLAUDE.md**: Signal loss, high token costs due to implicit context

 ### The Solution

-Reference sections with notation like `§API.7` or `§DEPLOY.3.1-5`.
+Reference sections with notation like `§PREFIX.1` or `§PREFIX.2.3-5`.
 Subagents fetch referenced sections on demand.
 Your standards stay in markdown files.
 Subagents always get current content without token waste.

 ### Key Benefits

 - **No wasted context**: Fetch only needed sections, not entire documents
 - **Always current**: Update files, changes appear automatically (no restart needed for file edits; new files matching existing patterns require restart)
-- **Automatic resolution**: Reference `§DOC.5`, server fetches it plus any sections it references
+- **Automatic resolution**: Reference one section, server fetches it plus any sections it references
 - **Fast lookups**: O(1) retrieval via section indexing
 - **Per-project policies**: Same installation, different policy sets per project